BFM Times

 What Are Liquidity Pools in DeFi?

-Liquidity pools in DeFi are pools of cryptocurrency tokens locked up in smart contracts to enable users to trade, lend, or earn rewards on financial platforms that are decentralized.
+Liquidity pools in Decentralized Finance are pools of cryptocurrency tokens locked up in smart contracts to enable users to trade, lend, or earn rewards on financial platforms that are decentralized.

 A liquidity pool, in a simple way, is a common pool of funds deposited by users.
 The money is utilised to transact on decentralised platforms without the help of traditional market makers.